gadf00/commons-text/README.md

 9. The security of the project has been analyzed using the OWASP FindSecBugs, OWASP DC and OWASP ZAP tools.

+Contributors:
+- De Filippo Gaetano
+- Abedibarzi Shahrzad

-More information can be found on the [Apache Commons Text Report](https://commons.apache.org/proper/commons-text).
+More information can be found on the [Apache Commons Text Report](https://github.com/gadf00/commons-text/blob/master/SOFTWARE_DEPENDABILITY.pdf).